Grant Morris is Of Counsel to Sanford Heisler Sharp and Co-Chair of the firm’s Financial Services Litigation Practice.

 - B.A., George Washington University, honors

 - Honorable John D. Butzner, United States Court of Appeals for the Fourth Circuit

 - Virginia, 1979

-Sanford Heisler, LLP brought a whistleblower/qui tam matter against AtriCure, Inc, (“AtriCure”), a medical device manufacturer.
+Sanford Heisler Sharp brought a whistleblower/qui tam matter against AtriCure, Inc, (“AtriCure”), a medical device manufacturer.
 Subsequently, AtriCure agreed to pay $4.15 million to resolve all claims against it.
 The Complaint charged that AtriCure violated the Federal False Claims Act by using illegal kickbacks and an off-label marketing campaign to induce doctors and hospitals to perform AtriCure’s costly inpatient cardiac surgical ablation procedures rather than standard, and more effective outpatient catheter ablation procedures.
-As a result, the Medicare program faced substantial increased costs from AtriCure’s unnecessary and expensive procedures.
+As a result, the Medicare program faced substantially increased costs from AtriCure’s unnecessary and expensive procedures.